olmps/memo/ARCHITECTURE.md

 These `pages` are the only elements that can access the [`view_models/`](#view_models).

+#### `theme/`

+Specialized implementations that deal with the `Flutter` framework's Theme (more specifically, the `ThemeData`).

+Because of some known limitations of the `MaterialApp` theme handling, there are some custom implementations like the `ThemeController`, which provides extra functionality on top of the material's default.

 #### `utils/`

 UI-related utilities like formatting, widgets helpers, animations, painters, etcetera.